liquidctl/liquidctl/docs/kraken-x3-z3-guide.md

 ## Interaction with Linux hwmon drivers
 [Linux hwmon]: #interaction-with-linux-hwmon-drivers

+_New in 1.9.0: liquidctl may be able to use an available hwmon driver._

 Kraken X3 devices have incomplete support by the [liquidtux] [`nzxt-kraken3`] driver, and partial status data is provided through a standard hwmon sysfs interface.